Not for me. That’s been my response (until now) to jackfruit, the trendy meat alternative that has even omnivores talking.

 Once the pressure cooking is complete, allow to sit for about 8 minutes, and then use the quick release method to release remainder of the pressure, if any.
 When valve drops, carefully remove lid.

 Using a fork or potato masher, shred the jackfruit (until it resembles pulled pork).
 Carefully move the BBQ jackfruit mixture onto a nonstick roasting pan, distributing evenly.
 (It’s fine to leave behind some of the liquid.)
 Bake in traditional oven for 15 minutes.
 Then stir mixture around on the baking sheet to redistribute, and continue baking for another 8 to 15 minutes or until it looks kind of like pulled pork.

-Remove from oven, and serve hot with sprouted whole grain Ezekiel tortillas or English Muffins and your favorite toppings, (My favorite is with mustard, pickles, and Sweet and Creamy Cabbage and Apple Slaw.)
+Remove from oven, and serve hot over toasted sprouted whole grain Ezekiel tortillas or English Muffins, along with your favorite toppings, (My favorite is with mustard, pickles, and Sweet and Creamy Cabbage and Apple Slaw.)